pxseu/cside-interview/README.md

+> [!IMPORTANT]
+> DO NOT FORK, please send your finished results via email.

 # cside-interview Template

 Thanks for applying to c/side!
 While basic, this template resembles high-level of what c/side's fullstack experience would look like.
 This defines a very good starting point for your homework assignment so you can focus on writing the application rather than making the foundation of the app.